Fleetwood Mac: 1967–1970: Formation and early years

 Fleetwood Mac were formed in July 1967 in London, England, by Peter Green after he left the British blues band John Mayall & the Bluesbreakers.
 Green had previously replaced guitarist Eric Clapton in the Bluesbreakers and had received critical acclaim for his work on their album A Hard Road.
-Green had been in two bands with Mick Fleetwood, Peter B's Looners and the subsequent Shotgun Express (which featured a young Rod Stewart as vocalist), and suggested Fleetwood as a replacement for drummer Aynsley Dunbar when Dunbar left the Bluesbreakers to join the new Jeff Beck/Rod Stewart band.
+Green had been in two bands with Mick Fleetwood, Peter B's Looners and the subsequent Shotgun Express (which featured a young Rod Stewart as vocalist), and suggested Fleetwood as a replacement for drummer Aynsley Dunbar when Dunbar left the Bluesbreakers to join the Jeff Beck Group.
 John Mayall agreed and Fleetwood joined the Bluesbreakers.

 The Bluesbreakers then consisted of Green, Fleetwood, John McVie and Mayall.
 Mayall gave Green free recording time as a gift, which Fleetwood, McVie and Green used to record five songs.
 The fifth song was an instrumental that Green named after the rhythm section, "Fleetwood Mac" ("Mac" being short for McVie).

 Soon after this, Green suggested to Fleetwood that they form a new band.
 The pair wanted McVie on bass guitar and named the band "Fleetwood Mac" to entice him, but McVie opted to keep his steady income with Mayall rather than take a risk with a new band.
-In the meantime Green and Fleetwood teamed up with slide guitarist Jeremy Spencer and bassist Bob Brunning.
+In the meantime, Green and Fleetwood teamed up with slide guitarist Jeremy Spencer and bassist Bob Brunning.
 Brunning was in the band on the understanding that he would leave if McVie agreed to join.
-The Green, Fleetwood, Spencer, Brunning version of the band made its debut on 13 August 1967 at the Windsor Jazz and Blues Festival as "Peter Green's Fleetwood Mac, also featuring Jeremy Spencer".
+The band made its debut on Sunday 13 August 1967 at the National Jazz and Blues Festival (a forerunner of the Reading Festival), billed as "Peter Green's Fleetwood Mac featuring Jeremy Spencer".
 Brunning played only a few gigs with Fleetwood Mac.
-Within weeks of this show, John McVie agreed to join the band as permanent bassist.
+Within a few weeks of their first show, John McVie agreed to join the band as permanent bassist.

-Fleetwood Mac's self-titled debut album was a blues rock album and was released by the Blue Horizon label in February 1968.
-There were no other players on the album (except on the song "Long Grey Mare", which was recorded with Brunning on bass).
+Fleetwood Mac's self-titled debut album was released by the Blue Horizon label in February 1968.
+The song "Long Grey Mare" was recorded earlier with Brunning on bass, while the rest of the album was recorded with McVie.
 The album was successful in the UK and reached no. 4, although no tracks were released as singles.
-Later in the year the singles "Black Magic Woman" (later a big hit for Santana) and "Need Your Love So Bad" were released.
+Later in the year, the singles "Black Magic Woman" (later a big hit when covered by Santana) and "Need Your Love So Bad" were released, both going top-forty in the UK.

 The band's second studio album, Mr. Wonderful, was released in August 1968.
-Like their first album, it was all blues.
 The album was recorded live in the studio with miked amplifiers and a PA system, rather than being plugged into the board.
-They also added horns and featured a friend of the band on keyboards, Christine Perfect of Chicken Shack.
+The sessions featured a horn section as well as friend of the band, Christine Perfect of Chicken Shack, on keyboards.
+Later that year, Chicken Shack would score a British hit with a cover of the Etta James classic "I'd Rather Go Blind", with Perfect on lead vocal.
+Perfect was voted female artist of the year by Melody Maker in 1969 and 1970.